What to do when Life Literally Makes no Sense-

 Sigh.

 The COVID-19 crisis is a real-world example of what I’m talking about.
 Scientists were initially convinced COVID could be beaten through a combination of contact tracing, masking, social distancing and lockdowns.
 Those methods all failed spectacularly.
 Covid spread like wildfire even among those who were resolutely following “the rules”.
 When a vaccine became available the new solution was to vaccinate at least sixty percent of the population.
 That solution didn’t work.
-Some of the most vaccinated countries on earth (Israel, Ireland, Gibraltar) ultimately experienced more covid than less vaccinated countries.
+Some of the most vaccinated countries on earth (Israel, Ireland, Gibraltar) ultimately experienced more covid than their less vaccinated counterparts.
 For a very long time the super-vaccinated countries lived in a weird denial.
 They did all the same things (masking, vaccines, lockdowns) harder and faster (metaphorically speaking), with the exact same results (more covid)

 This addiction to formulas has found its way into Christianity.

-Confidence in formulas can lead to serious issues with pride, self-reliance and stubbornness.
 When Christians fall into the trap of believing that doing everything “right” will ALWAYS lead to the “correct result” they become angry or go into denial anytime there is a “bad” or “unexpected “outcome.
 This causes them to keep doing the same thing over and over again rather than seek God for wisdom and help.
 Belief in formulaic solutions can also cause Christians to become very judgy towards those who experience “failure” in their childrearing, finances, marriages or other relationships.
-Unwavering confidence in formulaic solutions leaves no room in our thinking for free will or the free agency of human beings (Matthew 7:1-4, Deuteronomy 30:19).
+Unwavering confidence in formulaic solutions leaves no room in our thinking for free will, the free agency of human beings or even the will of God (Matthew 7:1-4, Deuteronomy 30:19).

 In a fallen world there will not always be solutions to all our problems (Genesis 3).
 Sometimes people get sick and don’t get better.
 Kids who were raised right still go astray and sometimes people do everything right and everything still goes terribly wrong.
 That’s where God comes in.
 We must seek Him, not for what He can do for us but because it is in Him we find peace, joy and rest for our souls in the midst of an uncertain and scary world (Jeremiah 29:13).